top of page

 Behavioral and Mental Wellness Coaching, Inc.

-Individuals with severe trauma participated in the research and WRAP® groups based on the values and practices developed by Mary Ellen Copeland, PhD and maintained by the Copeland Center for Wellness and Recovery (Cook, et al., 2012).
-These findings have been replicated in other studies conducted across the United States and around the world.
-The evidence clearly demonstrates that participation in evidence-based peer support services and WRAP® groups can help individuals achieve positive self-management of their lives (Buffington, 2003; Allot, et al. 2002; Scottish Centre for Social Research & Pratt, R. 2010).
+There have been many research studies conducted across the United States and around the world on self-management.
+The evidence clearly demonstrates that participation in evidence-based peer support services groups can help individuals achieve positive self-management of their lives (Buffington, 2003; Allot, et al. 2002; Scottish Centre for Social Research & Pratt, R. 2010).

 bottom of page